memorymapper/memorymap-toolkit/README.md

 ### 0. Inititial Server Setup

-Follow the instructions for intial server setup here: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04
+Follow the instructions for initial server setup here: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04

 Once done, you should have SSH access to your server and have enabled Ubuntu's built-in firewall.